arogozhnikov/arogozhnikov.github.io/_posts/2023-08-20-optical-pooled-scrrens.markdown

 This rarely converts into a consistent story for screens, and this time is no exception.

-[//]: # (TODO delete Method validation consists of a good reproduction of “known biology”, and that’s usually GSEA against the manually collected sets of questionable relevance.)

 PERISCOPE compares two different medias, running whole-genome screen in each of them &mdash; an interesting experiment with unclear interpretation: there are genes that "land in different clusters" depending on the media &mdash; but unclear what to do with this information.